TroyFletcher/AT101_Split56/README.md

 *The FN switch is TOO tactile*I actually think the function key needs to be more worn out.
 I press it so much I'm catching failures to press it.

+After using #[tins](http://i.imgur.com/aAzhRBe.jpg) to raise the angle of both sides, I found it quite comfortable and only noticed wrist issues at the end of the day, but they were cumbersome to carry and kind of noisy, so I tried taking them away and running them tented slightly against the laptop.
+Immediately the wrist issues increased, so I'm going to find a way to #[flat-pack](http://www.instructables.com/id/Laser-Cut-Phone-Stand-1/) or flip-out stands for both sides.